 There are 2 main entertainment districts to discover at Walt Disney World: Disney Springs & Disney’s Boardwalk.

 Disney Springs is open every day and has no admission fee and includes free parking.
-Bus transportation is available from all Walt Disney World resorts.
-There are water-taxis running to Disney Springs from Port Orleans French Quarter and Riverside, Old Key West & Saratoga Springs Resorts.
+Transportation is available from all Walt Disney World resorts by either bus or water-taxi.

 You can learn more in our Guide to Disney Springs.